On the 4d superconformal index near roots of unity: Bulk and Localized contributions: The and along the -th wall

 \section{The~$\theta_0$ and~$\Gamma_e$ along the~$0$-th wall}

-In reproducing many of the results below given, the reader may come across quantities that hit a discontinuity, which come from the use of~\emph{floor} and~\emph{ceiling} functions.
+In reproducing many of the results below given, the reader may come across quantities that hit a discontinuity coming from the use of~\emph{floor} and~\emph{ceiling} functions.
 Below, we will deal with these technical difficulties by introducing \emph{ad hoc} deformations and then taking limits.
-There is a much simpler way to deal with this problems and recover the correct answer in the end.
-The rule is the following:
+There is a simpler way though to recover the correct answer:

-\paragraph{Rule:} Each time a discontinuity is encountered in computing a function~$f$, the correct result for~$f$ at the discontinuity is recovered from the semi-sum of its lateral limits to the discontinuity.
-By following this rule, the reader can simply ignore all the~\emph{ad hoc} parameters that will be introduced below.
+\emph{Rule:} Each time a discontinuity is encountered in computing a function~$f$, the value of~$f$ at the discontinuity matches the semi-sum of its lateral limits.

 Recall that for~$\theta_0$ the~$(m,n)$-representations are

 where \be \widetilde{\tau}\,\equiv\,m \,\tau\,+\,n\,, \ee and

 The Integer is selected by the condition